 Recycled Materials Fashion Show Funds Cleanup and Restoration

-Fishing, birding, and canoeing at Pipe Creek Wildlife Area is becoming a scenic pleasure again.
+The Takeaway: Fishing, birding, and canoeing at Pipe Creek Wildlife Area is becoming a scenic pleasure again.

 For years the serenity of Pipe Creek Wildlife Area along Lake Erie has been marred by littering, much of it single-use plastic, that leads to trash traps and an overgrowth of invasive species.
 A “recycled materials” fashion show and raffle, attended by 400 people, raised $9000 to support more than a half-dozen clean ups hauling away tons of debris and restoring native greenery.
 The Old Woman Creek National Estuarine Research Reserve was a planning partner and technical assistant for the fashion fundraiser.

 The first year of cleanups brought big results:

 - 3.5 tons of trash and construction debris removed

 - 20 yards of wood chip mulch spread

 - 129 volunteers logging 375 total volunteer hours